Making Do With What We Got

 Back when I was a volunteer EMT, a neighbor collapsed in his kitchen.

-His lungs were full of fluid, so much that it was spilling into his upper airways.
+His lungs were full of fluid, so much so that it spilled into his upper airways.

-When I got there, he was blue and not breathing, but he had a pulse.
+When I arrived, he was blue and not breathing, but he still had a pulse.

 I rolled him on his side hoping gravity would clear his airway.

-I raised my hand and yelled, "Do you have a turkey baster?"
+I raised my hand and yelled, "Give me a turkey baster!"

-By the time a police officer arrived, I cleared enough fluid for his oxygen valve to make a difference.
+By the time help arrived, I cleared enough fluid for their oxygen delivery device to help.

 Sometimes, you just have to use what you got at the moment.

-This is how I always viewed life at work, at home, wherever.
+This is how I always viewed tasks at work, at home, and wherever.

 As you can imagine, that habit really comes in handy here in Guatemala.